Anisa098/Project-COMP-312-Icy-Tower/README.md

 ## Contributing

-We welcome contributions from the community to help improve the Jumpin' Jungle Game.
+We welcome contributions from the community to help improve the Jumpin' Jungle project, as it expands over the Icy Tower.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: